Straight Plan for the Gay Man

 Straight Plan for the Gay Man is an American comedy television series that premiered on February 23, 2004, on Comedy Central.
 It is a parody of Bravo's hit Queer Eye for the Straight Guy.
 Four straight comedians (the "Flab Four") – Curtis Gwinn (environment guy), Billy Merritt (appearance guy), Kyle Grooms (information guy), and Rob Riggle (culture guy) – make over three gay men to pass as straight.
-The show only ran for three episodes.
-Music composed by Bob Golden.
+The show ran for three episodes.

 The makeovers include lessons in poor manners, spartan home decorating, unfashionable wardrobes, and an overdeveloped ego to mask all personal failings.
 Episodes involved making over a fashion salesman into a meat-packer, a yoga instructor into a jock, and an entertainer into a suave "babe-magnet".

 Reception

-The show was panned by critics.